NeuroTechX/ntx_slack_archive/_london.md

  >Yes i am going!
 I have no idea how it is to be honest but it's not expensive and I thought it could be interesting?
 Maybe London people know more details!

+5/28/2017 5:51 PM

+ **javi_neuralcubes** :

+ >francescacoo yannick  this is pretty cool, thanks for sharing